ouspg/CompSec/README.md

 6. [Digital forensics lab](Lab6_Digital_Forensics)

-See section about [virtual machines](#Virtual-machines) to setup laboratory environment in the University classes or at home.
+See the section about [virtual machines](#Virtual-machines) to set up a laboratory environment in the University classes or at home.

 To pass this course with grade 1, you have to pass the Moodle exams.

-To get better grade, you have to do some laboratory exercises.
+To get a better grade, you have to do some laboratory exercises.
-You can somewhat decide what grade you will earn on this course because you can (hopefully!) see from the beginning how much work is required to each grade.
+You can somewhat decide what grade you will earn on this course because you can (hopefully!) see from the beginning how much work is required for each grade.
 All laboratory tasks are optional and total points from those will determine your grade.
-Grading section is presented [here.](#grading)
+The grading section is presented [here.](#grading)

-Labs are divided to levels (which is corresponding grade/points on that lab), level may contain one or several tasks.
+Labs are divided into levels (which is the corresponding grade/points on that lab), level may contain one or several tasks.
-**The amount of tasks which are required for each level/grade is defined in the grading section of corresponding lab.**
+**The amount of tasks which are required for each level/grade is defined in the grading section of the corresponding lab.**
 Tasks are designed to become somewhat harder and time-consuming on each level.
-Getting 2-3 points from each lab doable for average student with reasonable amount of work, 4-5 points require lot more time and skill.
+Getting 2-3 points from each lab is doable for the average student with a reasonable amount of work, 4-5 points require a lot more time and skill.

 See [deadlines](#deadlines) section for information about deadlines of lab works.